 Do not use CUVITRU if you have a known history of a severe allergic reaction to immune globulin or other blood products.
 If you have such a history, discuss this with your healthcare provider to determine if CUVITRU can be given to you.
 Tell your healthcare provider if you have a condition called selective (or severe) immunoglobulin A (IgA) deficiency.1

 The following one or more possible reactions may occur at the site of infusion.
-These generally go away within a few hours, and are less likely after the first few infusions.
+These generally go away within a few hours and are less likely after the first few infusions.

 The most common side effects with CUVITRU are:

 These are not all of the possible side effects with CUVITRU.
-Tell your healthcare provider about any side effect that bothers you or that does not go away, and learn more about potential CUVITRU side effects.
+Tell your healthcare provider about any side effect that bothers you or that does not go away, and learn more about possible CUVITRU side effects.

 The program can cover up to 100% of your out-of-pocket co-pay costs, if you’re eligible.
 To be eligible for this program, you must: